 - a.
 DO NOT come to work if you are sick.
 Natures Fare Markets requires anyone with symptoms of Covid-19, such as sore throat, fever, sneezing, or coughing to self-isolate at home for 10 days after onset of symptoms, or as directed by a health professional or BC CDC.
-Please follow all Covid-19 protocols. - Washing hands and changing gloves must be done at regular intervals.
+Please follow all Covid-19 protocols. - b.
+Washing hands and changing gloves must be done at regular intervals.
 We have mandated all Natures Fare Markets Bistro employees to wash their hands at least every 20 minutes.
 Any time you change your gloves you must wash your hands as well. - c.
-Masks are not mandatory for Bistro team members, but anyone is welcome to wear one if they wish.
-Team members will need to maintain physical distancing guidelines as much as realistically possible.
-Ensure that employees remain in assigned areas (See section 1c. above) and minimize the amount of movement behind the counter.

-- d.
+Masks are mandatory for Bistro team members. - d.
 An additional Bistro cleaning / disinfecting schedule has been developed for enhanced cleaning protocols. - e.
 Make sure to have separate cleaning supplies for food prep areas and customer seating area. - f.
-When seating reopens, tables and chairs will need to be cleaned and disinfected after EVERY customer. - g.
+For seating areas, tables and chairs will need to be cleaned and disinfected after EVERY customer. - g.
 Have sanitizer available to both customers and employees at the bistro counter.
 Provide hand sanitizer for customers both entering and exiting the seating area.